douglasdl/GIT-Commands/README.md

 Readme: document that explains the details of your project.<br>
 Master: main code.<br>
 Branch: creates a copy from the master as a parallel sub version.<br>
-Fork: request to merge your branch code changes to the master code.<br>
+Fork: create a copy from the master to your account to use independently.<br>
 Commit: Save the files.<br>
 Push: <br>
-Pull: request to send files<br>
+Pull: request to send files request to merge your branch code changes to the master code.<br>

 ## Commands